Lake Crook - 2014 Survey Report

-This is the author's summary from a 16-page report.
+This is the author's summary from a 19-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Lake Crook were surveyed in 2010 using electrofishing and trap netting and in 2011 using gill netting.
-Aquatic vegetation and habitat surveys were conducted on Lake Crook during July 2010.
+Fish populations in Lake Crook were surveyed in 2014 using electrofishing and trap netting and in 2015 using gill netting.
+Aquatic vegetation and habitat surveys were conducted on Lake Crook during August 2014.
+Historical data are presented with the 2014-2015 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Lake Crook is a 1,060-acre impoundment located in Lamar County, Texas, on Pine Creek, a tributary of the Red River.
-It was constructed in 1923 by the City of Paris for municipal water supply but currently acts as a supplemental source to the main supply from Pat Mayse Reservoir.
+It was constructed in 1923 by the City of Paris for municipal water supply but currently acts as a supplemental source to Paris’ primary supply from Pat Mayse Reservoir.
 Littoral zone habitat consists primarily of natural shoreline with native emergent aquatic vegetation.
-The reservoir lies within the Blackland Prairies Land Area and is characterized by highly turbid water which limits light penetration and therefore primary productivity.
+The reservoir is characterized by highly turbid water which limits light penetration and primary productivity.

-- Prey species: Electrofishing catch rates of gizzard shad and bluegill were low.
-No threadfin shad were collected.
-Electrofishing sampling is impaired by the lake’s high turbidity.
+- Prey species: Forage species include Gizzard Shad and sunfish.
+Catch rates of shad and Bluegill are typically low.
+Electrofishing is impaired by the reservoir’s high turbidity.

-Continue with standard monitoring using trap netting, gill netting, and electrofishing in 2014-2015.
+Continue standard monitoring using trap netting, low-pulse electrofishing, and standard electrofishing in 2018-2019.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-1 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-5 Inland Fisheries Division Monitoring and Management Program